Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caringbah South has 69 operational public transport stops, all of which are bus stops.
-These are served by 15 distinct routes, offering a total of 737 weekly passenger trips combined.
-The area's transport accessibility is rated excellent, with residents located an average of 157 meters from the nearest stop.
+Caringbah South has 69 active public transport stops, all of which are bus stops.
+These stops are served by 15 different routes that together facilitate 737 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located 157 meters from the nearest stop.

-On average, there are 105 trips per day across all routes, equating to roughly 10 weekly trips per individual stop.
+Across all routes, service frequency averages 105 trips per day, which equates to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport